Why is Snapchat not working and what is 'please check your connection and try again' issue?

 "We’re aware that some Snapchatters are having issues logging in the app right now," the company wrote.
 “Hang tight, we’re looking into it.”

-So far, Snapchat has not given any further indication as to what might be the issue.
+Snapchat has not given any further indication as to what the issue was.

-The company is asking users to share screenshots of the issue with them on Twitter as the team works to get to the bottom of it.
+The company was asking users to share screenshots of the issue with them on Twitter as the team worked to get to the bottom of it.

-For the majority of users, they are being presented with a message stating: “please check your connection and try again”.
+The majority of users were being presented with a message stating: “please check your connection and try again”.

 Bitmojis are personalised emojis that are tailored to look like the person who made it, coming with different outfits, expressions, and activities.

-Snapchat has asked some users to try and uninstall the app, re-download it, and try again.
+Snapchat asked some users to try to uninstall the app, re-download it, and try again.

-As of 4.30pm, roughly 100 new reports of issues with Snapchat were still coming in each hour on Downdetector.